 - Dampen a soft cloth with water to clean stainless steel covers as often as needed.

 - Let your Pulmonica dry after each use before putting it away.
 Place it on a clean towel so that the holes are facing upwards to drain and dry.

-- To rinse the inside, gently swish your Pulmonica in diluted mouthwash or plain water in a bowl followed by clean water in a bowl, and let it dry thoroughly.
+- To rinse the inside, gently swish your Pulmonica in diluted mouthwash or plain water in a bowl or sink followed by clean water, and let it dry thoroughly.

 - Do not place your Pulmonica under running water or use electric hair dryers, as doing so can damage reeds.